-Add 5 1/2 cups of the flour and stir to form a shaggy dough.
-Knead in your mixer on low speed with a dough hook (or knead by hand for 8-10 minutes to form a smooth, slightly tacky dough).
+Switch to a dough hook and knead in your mixer on low speed with the dough hook (or knead by hand for 8-10 minutes to form a smooth, slightly tacky dough).
 If the dough is too sticky, add a little more flour.

-Divide the dough into two pieces.
+Divide the dough into two even pieces.
 Roll the dough out on the counter.
 Make sure that the dough is a little less wide that your loaf pan.
 Try to make the dough about 1/6th to 1/8th of an inch think.

 Roll up the dough and place it in the greased loaf pan, seam side down.

 Repeat with the other half of the dough.